KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Echo.md

 ###### Recruitment
 Echo is not formerly part of the peacekeeper organization, as they never show up to duty.
 Under [[Jackson Felwinter]]'s command, the peacekeeper organization will magically spawn "Echo Caches" at a location where Echo is needed.
 They give him the information, payment upfront, and equipment needed in order to complete the mission.
 ##### Abilities
-Echo is a 16th level Assassin Rogue
+Echo is a Assassin Rogue